 - Astragalus is a powerful herb that is known to protect the nervous system, blood vessels, liver, and kidneys.

 - Corn Silk is a gentle herb which is known to protect and heal the urinary system.

 - Hawthorne extract is a well studied medicine for protecting the heart.
 It also protects the liver.

 - Milk Thistle is my favorite liver protector and can also be used to help heal if the liver has been damaged by drugs.

 - Medicinal Mushrooms have antibacterial effects that support the action of antibiotics and also work to protect the liver and kidneys.
 Mushrooms also contain prebiotics needed to help restore the microbiome after antibiotic treatment.

 There are many other herbs with known protective abilities.
 It isn’t important to take every single possible herb that might be helpful but rather to thoughtfully choose which herbs might be most helpful.

 Unnecessary antibiotic use is a big problem and responsibility to fix that falls mostly on the shoulders of the doctors who prescribe them.
 However, as parents, there are some things that we can do to avoid unnecessary antibiotic use.

 - Ask your doctor if there are alternative treatments to antibiotic use.
-Sometimes infections are known to resolve themselves with rest.
+Sometimes infections are known to resolve themselves with rest and time.

 - Don’t push for antibiotics.
 Research has found that doctors are more likely to prescribe antibiotics if parents request them.